mpiannucci/react-native-context-menu-view/README.md

 Optional.
 When the popup is opened and the user picks an option.
 Called with `{ nativeEvent: { index, indexPath, name } }`.
 When a nested action is selected the top level parent index is used for the callback.

 To get the full path to the item, `indexPath` is an array of indices to reach the item.
-For a top-levle item, it'll be an array with a single index.
-For an item one deep, it'll be an array with two indicies.
+For a top-level item, it'll be an array with a single index.
+For an item one deep, it'll be an array with two indexes.

 ###### `onPreviewPress`